Guatemala Country Commercial Guide

 Last published date:

 Overall, the banking system remains stable.
-According to information from the Superintendence of Banks (SIB), which is responsible for regulating the financial services industry, Guatemala’s 18 commercial banks had an estimated $63.8 billion in assets in April 2023.
-The six largest banks control about 87 percent of total assets.
-In addition, there are 11 non-bank financial institutions specializing in investment operations, three licensed exchange houses, twenty-eightinsurance companies, four credit card issuers, and fourteen bonded warehouses.
+According to information from the Superintendence of Banks (SIB), which is responsible for regulating the financial services industry, Guatemala’s 18 commercial banks had an estimated USD 68B in assets in 2023 with the six largest banks in Guatemala controlling about 87% of total assets.
+In addition, there are 11 non-bank financial institutions specializing in investment operations, three licensed exchange houses, twenty-eight insurance companies, four credit card issuers, and fourteen bonded warehouses.

 Foreign Exchange Controls